saespamget3125/economocfacts/README.md

-The economic theories of mercantilism dominated European economic thought in the 17th century, advocating for state intervention in the economy to promote national wealth and power.
+The enclosure movement in England during the 17th century led to the privatization of common lands, forcing many peasants off the land and into wage labor in burgeoning industries.